‘This could be my dad’: Man suspects remains exposed at Lake Mead might be father based on photos of teeth - NewsBreak

 In an unrelated case, Metro police and the FBI are working to identify the body found in a barrel in May.
 The person, believed to be a man, is suspected to have been murdered in the late-1970s or 1980s, investigators said.

-The Vegas Justice League, a group of entrepreneurs that have given money to Las Vegas Metro police to help solve cold cases, has offered to pay for the processing of the DNA in that case, league member Justin Woo told KLAS.‘Lake Mead Corpse Water’ now for sale in Las Vegas
+The Vegas Justice League, a group of entrepreneurs that have given money to Las Vegas Metro police to help solve cold cases, has offered to pay for the processing of the DNA in that case, league member Justin Woo told KLAS.Three killed in I-20 accident near Crawfordville Exit

 Lake Mead was a popular dumping site for murderers.
 Police said they suspect they will find more barrels with bodies as the lake recedes.
 Lake Mead will drop nearly 30 feet from its current level by September of 2023 if forecasts released Thursday are accurate.